Unidata/python-gallery/README.md

 ```

 ### From a Unix command line (e.g., OS X terminal)
-If your default shell is NOT bash, first type =bash=.
+If your default shell is NOT bash, first type `bash`.
-To activate or switch to a conda environment, you can =source activate
+To activate or switch to a conda environment, you can `source activate
-<environment>=.
+<environment>`.
 For example,

 ```sh
 source activate unidata-blog